California Jaguars

 California Jaguars were an American soccer team that played in Salinas, California, at the Salinas Sports Complex.

-They joined the USISL in 1995 as the Monterey Bay Jaguars, but changed the name a year later.
+The club joined the USISL in 1995 as the Monterey Bay Jaguars, but changed the name a year later.
 They played in the A-League in 1997 and 1998 seasons then moved to the USL D3 Pro League, later named the Pro Select League, in 1999.